-

 Advertisement

 Vienna is perfect for streetcar sightseeing.
-I discovered that I could experience many of the city’s different facets within 2-3 hours, with the D-line.
-You can experience the imperial Vienna, busy shopping streets, workers housing estates, and the Nussberg wine district just to name a few.
-Taking you from the city’s main railway station (Hauptbahnhof) […]
+I discovered I could experience many of the city’s different facets within 2-3 hours with the D-line.
+You can experience imperial Vienna, busy shopping streets, workers housing estates, and the Nussberg wine district, to name a few.
+Streetcar line D takes you from the city’s central railway station (Hauptbahnhof) […]

 ADVERTISEMENT